isaacjensen/isaacjensen/README.md

 <br />
 <br />

-I am an ambitous, passionate Software Engineer from Seattle, WA I graduated from Oregon State University with a BS in CS in 2021
+I am an ambitous, passionate Software Engineer from Seattle, WA <br>
+I graduated from Oregon State University with a BS in CS in 2021

 Technologies: